 Recovering from addiction

-Tierra D. thought she’d be in the position to be able to help others.
+Tierra D. never thought she’d be in the position to be able to help others.
 She spent 11 years as an active drug user, often living on the streets or out of her car.
 But after inpatient treatment and a lot of work, she now spends her days helping to support others who also struggle with co-occurring mental illness and substance use.

 Peer support training